smartsupp/smartsupp-sdk-websocket/readme.md

 ```

 NOTE: We use [socket.io](https://github.com/socketio/socket.io-client) as websocket engine.
-This package is required as peed dependency.
+This package is required as peer dependency.

 ## Usage